 It is a procedure in which a discolored or damaged tooth is repaired using a synthetic material that resembles the color of tooth enamel.
 Before curing it with a high-intensity light, your damaged tooth will be first drilled out and then the dentist applies the composite onto the tooth surface.
 This procedure is known to effectively cover the damaged tooth and provide healthy tooth appearance in its place.
 It is the least expensive cosmetic dentistry procedure that can be used to treat cracked or chipped teeth with worn-down edges.

 It is one of the most effective cosmetic surgery procedures to get a resemblance of your natural teeth.
 Dental veneers are specifically designed for each patient.
 Dentists and orthodontists use this procedure to resolve numerous dental cosmetic problems including noticeable gaps between two teeth, crooked teeth or damaged enamel.
-Manufactured from medical grade ceramic, dental veneer are attached to the front of each tooth to provide an exceptionally realistic look.
+Manufactured from medical-grade ceramic, dental veneers are attached to the front of each tooth to provide an exceptionally realistic look.

 Dental implants are the artificial teeth used to replace damaged ones or fill up the empty space after tooth loss.
 In this procedure, your dentist will remove the damaged tooth and insert a small screw into the jawbone, which serves as a support for a crown.
 Dental implants are almost indistinguishable and considered more effective and durable than most traditional ways of treatment including root fillings.
 Once the implant is fused with the jaw bone and surrounding tissue, a crown is permanently cemented into the place.